d2l-ai/d2l-en/chapter_generative_adversarial_networks/gan.md

     return float(loss_D.sum())
 ```

 The generator is updated similarly.
-Here we reuse the cross entropy loss but change the label of the fake data from $0$ to $1$.
+Here we reuse the cross-entropy loss but change the label of the fake data from $0$ to $1$.

 ```{.python .input  n=8}
 # Saved in the d2l package for later use